 - Macroscopic examination on stomach and intestine scoring histological changes, intestine content, and autolysis (intestine).

-- Tumor Necrosis Factor in blood was measured by ELISA after one and two weeks.
+- Tumor Necrosis Factor (TNF) in blood was measured by ELISA methods after one and two weeks.

-The said results confirm the assumption that both the polymer making up Phelimin and the particles themselves behave inert in the mouse GI tract when dosed at a level suitable to prevent accumulation from a normal diet in a PKU mouse.
+The results confirm the assumption that both the polymer of which Phelimin is made and the particles themselves behave inert in the mouse gastrointestinal tract when dosed at a level suitable to prevent accumulation of phenylalanine from a normal diet in a PKU mouse.

 Multi-dose studies with Phelimin show high efficacy and flexibility

-April 2017: On April 14, 2017, GeneFo announced that MipSalus’ upcoming medicinal product Phelimin for treatment of PKU had been approved by EU authorities and was awaiting approval in US.
-This is not correct and GeneFo has removed the information.
-However, Phelimin shows very promising effect in preclinical studies (see the latest release of animal data) and we expect to initiate clinical trials within 24 months.
+April 2017: On April 14, GeneFo announced that MipSalus’ upcoming medicinal product Phelimin for treatment of PKU had been approved by EU authorities and awaited approval in US.
+This is not correct and GeneFo has removed the information from their website.
+It is, however, true that preclinical studies with Phelimin has been very promising and we expect to initiate clinical trials within 24 months.

-We highly appreciate the interest from PKU patients for our Phelimin and see it as an additional confirmation of the de facto unmet medical need existing for PKU patients and it encourages us to work even harder to transform the very promising preclinical data into clinical trials.
+Following GeneFo’s publication, MipSalus received numerous inquiries from patients and PKU associations who were all of the impression that a Phelimin treatment was now available.
+We highly appreciate the PKU patients’ interest in Phelimin and regard the interest as an additional confirmation of the de facto unmet medical need existing for PKU patients.
+It encourages us to work even harder to transform the very promising preclinical data into clinical trials..

 Meet us at BioEurope Spring 2016

-Promising results with breakthrough treatment of orphan disease PKU
+Studies show promising results for breakthrough treatment of PKU

-March 2016: Studies evidence MipSalus’ technology in PKU animal model: MipSalus’ MIP-based product reduces the blood Phe level by approx. 70% in mice fed with high-protein.
-The studies have been conducted with Phe levels that are clinically relevant if proportionally scaled up to humans.
+March 2016: Together with Aarhus University, Mipsalus has concluded studies which evidence our technology in an animal model.
+The purpose of the studies was to document that MipSalus’ MIP-based product binds phenylalanine in the gastrointestinal tract.
+In combination with Phelimin, mice with PKU were fed a high-protein diet, and the studies showed that Phelimin reduces the level of phenylalanine by approx. 70% in mice fed with high-protein.
+The studies have been conducted with phenylalanine levels that are clinically relevant if proportionally scaled up to humans.